brendonsoto/dotfiles_orig/meine_zettlekasten/c++.md

 - The library calls to read from the standard input
 - Programmer makes a call to flush the buffer
 It is important to flush output buffers thoughtfully to prevent too much build up in a buffer

+# Types
+*Type aliases* are defined using `typedef`
+Ex: `typdef vector<double>::size_type vec_sz;`
+The above creates the type alias `vec_sz` which represents the type `vector<double>::size_type`

+# Vectors
+A *vector* is what C++ uses to store an arbitrary amount of things of a certain type You can manipulate vectors in ways like sorting
+I don't know too much about them at the moment, but they seem like a convenient linked list

 # Questions